-While rebuilding work was in progress we moved into the old hall in Ritcroft Street.
-The condition of that hall made us aware of the need for a new hall as part of the new church complex, so the shell of a new hall was put up with the new church.
-Expense forced us to leave its fitting out until money became available.
+While rebuilding work was in progress we moved into the old hall in Ritcroft Street, causing the realisation for a new church hall as well!
+This was built adjacent to the church but expense forced us to leave its fitting out until money became available.
 The church was ready for use in November 1986 and was solemnly blessed by Bishop O’Brien in February 1987.
 Cardinal Hume came to consecrate it in November 1987.

 Statues, Stations of the Cross, tabernacle, crucifix, confessional and other furnishings of excellent quality were salvaged from the old building.
 An organ was salvaged from the St Charles Borrameo’s church in Ogle St, London, and rebuilt by Vincent Woodstock of Redbourn in 1987.
 The stained glass window behind the altar was made by Brother Gilbert of Prink Nash Abbey, and installed in December 1990.

 Located in the centre of the Grovehill community, built as part of the expanded New Town Development in the 1970’s and the community hall, meeting rooms other community facilities all share the site.
 The Church of the Resurrection is a shared church, shared with the Anglican / Free Church – they are a growing congregation which gathers for Mass at 9am on Sundays.